 6. Buyer issues an Offer to Purchase with contingencies

 7. Preliminary negotiations and agreement on key issues

 8. Buyer conducts full due diligence

 10. Closing sale documents preparation

 12. Closing and ownership transfer

 In most cases of selling a business the most complicated and critical areas that makes or breaks a sale is in the Due Diligence process.
 Up to the time of the full due diligence the seller and the buyer were on a honeymoon but things are about to change.
 The buyer along with their team of advisors very often leave no stone unturned.
 The due diligence process consist of research, investigation and review as the buyer and their team seek to fully understand the condition of their business through a review of all financial records and obligations such as debts, pending or potential legal issues, leases, warranties, long-term customer agreements, employment contracts, compensation agreements, supplier and distributor agreements, and much more.
 Additionally as the buyer and their team uncover issues and concerns they are quick to ask for a price concession.
-A seller that has armed themselves with a good advisor(s) to help in selling a business and prepared their business for thorough scrutiny will see their preparation pay off.
+A seller that has armed themselves with a good Merger & Acquistion consultant to help in preparing and selling their business, will see their preparation pay off.